emmieIO/subscription_management_nodejs/README.md

 * customer creation
 * plan creations
-* subscription creation and webhook handling while this mini project is a work in progress it gives a solid foundation of how most platforms manage subscriptions, ranging from streaming platforms to so many other applications that require subscription of some sought.
+* subscription creation and webhook handling while this mini project is a work in progress it gives a solid foundation on how most platforms manage subscriptions, ranging from streaming platforms to so many other applications that require subscription of some sought.

 ##Requirement